mattermost/docs/source/deployment/enterprise-deployment-guide.rst

 Mattermost is a high-trust messaging platform for enterprise use.
 As enterprises come in all shapes and sizes, Mattermost has been built to provide an optimal experience for all customers.

 Taking this a step further, the emergence of ChatOps means Mattermost is no longer an exclusive developer tool.
-In fact, it has the ability to enhance communication through a multitude of integrations, extensions, and customization.
+In fact, it has the ability to enhance communication through a multitude of `integrations <https://integrations.mattermost.com>`_, extensions, and customization.

 Here’s just a sample of available integrations our customers are deploying:

 - Confluence
 - Docker
-- GitHub / GitLab
+- GitHub/GitLab
 - Jira
 - Outlook
 - Trello